mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

   * otherwise will use existing VS Code session
 * reopens last set of tabs when restarted

+## Activity Bar

+* the vertical strip on the left containing icons for various side bar content including Explorer, Search, Source Control, Debug, Extensions, and Outline (if installed)
+* I mapped ctrl-A (cmd-A) to command to toggle visibility of this.

 ## Auto-Closing Brackets

 * by default matching delimiters are entered automatically